 Only the instructor of a course can initiate a grade change.
 The instructor must submit a grade change form in the Registrar's Office.
 All grade changes must be made within two semesters of a student's initial enrollment.
-Any deviation from this policy must be authorized by the Vice President of Academic Affairs.
+The Vice President of Academic Affairs must authorize any deviation from this policy.
 The appropriate Academic Dean MUST approve an "F", "W", "WA", "MP" or "NP" grade change or if the grade change is over the 1-year allotted time limit.